nosilver4u/ewww-image-optimizer/readme.txt

 TODO: modify this if necessary
 * added: LCP image detection, along with improved UI for Resize Detection which has been renamed to Image Detective
+* added: ability to exclude LCP image from Lazy Load
 * added: filters for plugins that offload media to cloud storage to integrate with S3 detection for JS/Picture WebP and Lazy Load, props @alessandrocarrera
 * fixed: performance regression when Lazy Load checks parent elements for skip-lazy exceptions
 * fixed: new uploads checked twice for optimization when Image Regenerate & Select Crop plugin is active
+* fixed: incorrect WebP URLs shown in Media Library when naming mode is empty, usually when media is offloaded

 = 8.5.0 =
 *Release Date - April 1, 2026*